Carl Peterson: After the Chiefs

-NFL League Office & Pro Football Hall of Fame:
+NFL League Office and Pro Football Hall of Fame

 Peterson was asked by Commissioner Roger Goodell to serve on several committees within the NFL, including a group that provided background information and recommendations on possible hires for general manager and head coaching positions.
-He was also asked to serve as an adviser to the Pro Football Hall of Fame's selection committee that helped create a special class of inductees for the NFL's 100th anniversary.
-He was a non-voting advisor during discussions of the voting committee's deliberations while deciding on a candidate for the contributor category.
+He was also asked to serve as an adviser to the Pro Football Hall of Fame Selection Committee that helped create a special class of inductees for the NFL's 100th anniversary.